 Hmm, four long paragraphs later. . .

-I really could write at length about every chapter in this book – I have lots to say about being equal partners in parenting and household responsibilities, about balancing work and motherhood (if you happen to have interest in that topic, I have loved reading Joanna Goddard’s series of interviews with 15 different moms about how they make the two work – half of them work from home and half of them work outside the home), and the differences between how women view themselves and how men view themselves (the scenario she describes at Harvard’s graduation speeches describes the difference between Bart and me to a T).
+I really could write at length about every chapter in Lean In – I have lots to say about being equal partners in parenting and household responsibilities, about balancing work and motherhood (if you happen to have interest in that topic, I have loved reading Joanna Goddard’s series of interviews with 15 different moms about how they make the two work – half of them work from home and half of them work outside the home), and the differences between how women view themselves and how men view themselves (the scenario she describes at Harvard’s graduation speeches describes the difference between Bart and me to a T).

 I think there are so many different ways to make your life work for you, regardless of your circumstances, and even though my life is just about as different from hers as you can imagine, I found section after section to relate directly to things I’m working on in my own life.
 If any of you have read this, I’d love to hear what you thought.

 I like to read books that are getting huge amounts of publicity and it was fun to read this one after hearing her name and book mentioned so frequently in the last couple of months.
 Even better that I enjoyed it so much.

 If you liked this review of lean in Women, work, and the will to lead, you might also like these books:

 - Homeward Bound: Why Women Are Embracing the New Domesticity by Emily Matchar

 - The Anti 9-to-5 Guide: Practical Career Advice for Women Who Think Outside the Cube by Michelle Goodman